lorarjohns/flask-api-sql/SOLUTION.md

 To run the app:

+0. Checkout git branch `johns-api`.
 1. Run `sh run_app.sh` to build the Docker image and start the server.
 The app will be running locally on `http://0.0.0.0:5000`.
-2. Run `python test_api.py` to view a demo of the API on the test data given in the assignment.
+2. Then, run `python test_api.py` to view a demo of the API on the test data given in the assignment.
 3. To stop the container, press `CTRL+C`.
 To restart the container, run `docker start flask-app`.
 To attach to the container in a bash shell, run `docker exec -it flask-app /bin/sh`.
 From here, you can also run `python test_api.py` directly.
 To exit the interactive shell, press `CTRL+P CTRL+Q`.
-To force remove the container, run `docker rm -f flask-app`.
+4. To force remove the container, run `docker rm -f flask-app`.
+5. To run the app in debug mode, run `docker run --name flask-app -p 5000:5000 -v $(pwd):/app/ -it flask-app`.

 ## Why rank articles?